singaround/songbook/songs/Bully-In-The-Alley.md

   - song
 date: 2019-03-07T08:05:12.000Z
 description: >-
-  The consensus is that 'bully' means 'drunk' and 'spliced' means 'married'.
-  We've added some new verses to change the relationship dynamic from dilly-dallying and give Sally a bit more agency...
+  The general consensus is that 'bully' means 'drunk' and 'spliced' means 'married'.
+We've added some new verses to change the relationship dynamic from dilly-dallying, and give Sally more of an active role...which she's used to initiate a pre-voyage romp.
 ---
 _So help me Bob, I'm bully in the alley_\
 _Way, hey, bully in the alley_\